Übersetzung durch Neil Mussett

 4. tasks related to the administration of seized or attached objects (section 111m of the Code of Criminal Procedure), and

-5. tasks related to the execution of the surrender of movable property which has been seized (section 111n in conjunction with section 111c subs.
-1 of the Code of Criminal Procedure).
+5. tasks related to the execution of the surrender of movable property which has been seized (section 111n in conjunction with section 111c (1) of the Code of Criminal Procedure).

-(2) The tasks incumbent on the execution authority in criminal and regulatory fine cases shall be assigned to the senior judicial officer.
-Excluded therefrom shall be decisions in accordance with section 114 of the Youth Courts Act.
-Sentence 1 shall apply mutatis mutandis insofar as measures to maintain public order and means of coercion are implemented by the criminal prosecution office.
+(2) The tasks incumbent on the execution authority in criminal and regulatory fine cases are assigned to the senior judicial officer.
+Decisions in accordance with section 114 of the Youth Courts Act are excluded therefrom.
+Sentence 1 applies accordingly insofar as measures to maintain public order and means of coercion are implemented by the criminal prosecution office.

-(2a) The senior judicial officer shall submit the cases assigned to him/her in accordance with subs.
-2 sentence 1 to the public prosecutor if
+(2a) The senior judicial officer submits the cases assigned to him or her in accordance with subsection (2) sentence 1 to the public prosecutor if

-1. he/she wishes to derogate from a view held by the public prosecutor known to him/her, or
+1. he or she wishes to derogate from a view held by the public prosecutor known to him or her, or

 2. such a close link exists between the assigned task and a task to be carried out by the public prosecutor that separate processing of the matters is not expedient, or